 - Cutting Machine- Either a Cricut or a Silhouette would work great to cut your design

 - Free SVG (available for download below)

-Check out this tutorial video for simple step by step guide on using iron on vinyl.
+Check out this tutorial video for a simple step-by-step guide on using heat transfer vinyl.

 Download and Open The SVG File